 - National Health Service, Scotland

-- various small law firms
+- various law firms

 - A large asset management company

 - Scottish Council of Voluntary Organisations (SCVO)